A shark's tale weekend at Lost Chambers in Dubai

 One of the world's most renowned shark experts - who has introduced stars and royalty to Great White Sharks off the South African coast - is in Dubai.

-Mike ‘Sharkman’ Rutzen will be meeting people at the Lost Chambers Aquarium, Atlantis, tomorrow (Friday May 4) and will recount ‘Exhilarating Shark Tales’ on Saturday.
+Mike ‘Sharkman’ Rutzen will be meeting people at the Lost Chambers Aquarium, the Atlantis Hotel, tomorrow (Friday May 4) and will recount ‘Exhilarating Shark Tales’ on Saturday.

 Mike, who runs a fully-licensed shark cage diving operation in Gansbaai, South Africa, is one of the few people in the world who has looked predatory Great Whites in the eye, swimming outside the safety of a cage.